-4. In lieu of a Conclusion: Conjectures about dynamics of national development
+4. In Lieu of a Conclusion: Conjectures about the Dynamics of National Development

 The extrapolations of past growth of GDPPC and State Capability into the future are not predictions, not forecasts, not expectations.
 Rather they are purely descriptive of the implications of current trends.
-They are only mechanical extrapolations of trends intended to illustrate the frequency of an emerging tension between the rapid growth in GDPPC and the much, much, slower progress in State Capability.
-Countries in Asia have managed to create extended episodes of rapid economic growth, often starting from very low levels of State Capability, but to answer the question: "Can Asian Economies Forge a High-Income Future and Avoid Burn-out?" with any degree of confidence we would need to have an understanding of the of the joint dynamics of various dimensions of national development, an understanding that I believe is well beyond current development economics.
-I conclude with some brief discussion of three points on what an adequate narrative and understanding of the joint dynamics might entail.
+They are only mechanical extrapolations of trends intended to illustrate the frequency of an emerging tension between the rapid growth in GDPPC and the much, much slower progress in State Capability.
+Countries in Asia have managed to create extended episodes of rapid economic growth, often starting from very low levels of State Capability, but to answer the question "Can Asian economies forge a high-income future and avoid burnout?" with any degree of confidence, we would need to have an understanding of the joint dynamics of various dimensions of national development, an understanding that I believe is well beyond current development economics.
+I conclude with a brief discussion on three points concerning what an adequate narrative and understanding of the joint dynamics might entail.

-First, while in the historical experience there is powerful evidence that high, stable, levels of economic productivity were reached with something that could be labeled "inclusive" economic institutions, the quality of "institutions" does not constrain nor predict nor explain the onset of episodes of rapid economic growth.
-As Yuen-Yuen Ang's (2016) How China Escaped the Poverty Trap emphasizes, the People's Republic of China did not initiate its rapid economic growth by creating "good institutions" but rather by harnessing the institutions it had to create growth7.
+First, while in the historical experience there is powerful evidence that high, stable levels of economic productivity were reached with something that could be labeled "inclusive" economic institutions, the quality of "institutions" does not constrain or predict or explain the onset of episodes of rapid economic growth.
+As Yuen Ang's (2016) How China Escaped the Poverty Trap emphasizes, the PRC did not initiate its rapid economic growth by creating "good institutions" but rather by harnessing the institutions it had to create growth.

-In some sense has to be true to reconciles basic facts about the joint dynamics of growth and institutions.
-In the language of macroeconomics, "institutions" (including state capability) are (with some very few exceptions) a "stock" variable not a "jump" variable.
+In some sense it has to be the case that "good institutions" do not reliably predict the initiation of growth episodes has to be true to reconcile basic facts about the joint dynamics of growth and institutions.
+In the language of macroeconomics, "institutions" (including state capability) are (with very few exceptions) a "stock" variable not a "jump" variable.
 North's definition of "institutions" is "humanly devised constraints that structure political, economic, and social interaction" with the clear idea that these "constraints" are not just (or even necessarily) formally enacted laws or policies but operate on a deeper level of embedded and embodied norms, customs, traditions, and practices.
-Institutions like (true) revolutions or, in the jargon of Acemoglu and Robinson (2012) historical "critical junctures" (both of which (revolutions and "critical junctures" often destroy the efficacy of existing institutions much more quickly than they enable new ones), change on a gradual, evolutionary, time scale.
-But, in the developing world, economic growth is not a steady "trend" with modest reverting "business cycle" fluctuations but "trend" growth is itself unstable and episodic, with large, rapid shifts in growth rates, with massive accelerations and decelerations (e.g. Pritchett 2000, Aguiar and Gopinath 2007, Kar et al, 2013).
-One common finding is that growth accelerations, defined as large,
+Institutions would therefore be expected to be dynamically quite stable and-outside of massive disruptions like (true) revolutions or, in the jargon of Acemoglu and Robinson (2012), historical "critical junctures" (both of which, revolutions and "critical junctures," often destroy the efficacy of existing institutions much more quickly than they enable new ones)-change on a gradual, evolutionary timescale.
+In the developing world, economic growth is not a steady "trend" with modest reverting "business cycle" fluctuations, but "trend" growth is itself unstable and episodic, with large, rapid shifts in growth rates, with massive accelerations and decelerations (e.g., Pritchett 2000; Aguiar and Gopinath 2007; Kar et al., 2013).
+One common finding is that growth accelerations, defined as

-7 The work of Mushtaq Khan has been pioneering and influential in: (i) critiquing the application of "new institutional economics" to developing countries (Khan 1995), (ii) demonstrating the weakness of the evidence adduced in support of the idea that "good governance" caused economic growth (Khan 2007), and (iii) promoting the idea of "political settlements" as an alternative lens for the analysis of "growth enhancing" governance (Khan 2010).
+&lt;sup>7 The work of Mushtaq Khan has been pioneering and influential in: (i) critiquing the application of "new institutional economics" to developing countries (Khan 1995); (ii) demonstrating the weakness of the evidence adduced in support of the idea that "good governance" caused economic growth (Khan 2007); and (iii) promoting the idea of "political settlements" as an alternative lens for the analysis of "growth enhancing" governance (Khan 2010).

-sustained increases to rapid growth) are quite common, even in countries with "low quality" institutions (Hausmann et al 2004,Gootjes et al 2024).
+large, sustained increases in rapid growth, are quite common, even in countries with "low quality" institutions (Hausmann et al. 2005 Gootjes et al. 2024).